 The Personal Flow store at Buenos Aires Airport is open from 09.00 am till 10.00 pm and only accepts credit or debit card payments.
 No cash!

-There is now also a Personal Flow store at EZE Buenos Aires Airport upstairs in the arrival hall.
+As of 2025 there is now also a Personal Flow store at EZE Buenos Aires Airport on the second floor in the arrival hall.
 The opening hours are the same: 9.00 am till 10.00 pm.

 Recently some Traveltomtom readers have reported that the Personal Flow sim card shop at Buenos Aires Airport was not open anymore.
 Then again a couple weeks later readers reported they bought a sim card at the airport at the Personal Flow store.
 So they might be there, they might not be... check the comments below for the latest updates.